 Ken's Team Nitro Crappie Guide Services

-Experience the excitment of Fishing Lake Sam Rayburn, my some 26 years of experience shows as we stay steady an provide our clients with the best possible results.
+Experience the excitement of Fishing Lake Sam Rayburn, my some 26 years of experience shows as we stay steady an provide our clients with the best possible results.
 Our clients are happy an rate us at a steady 4.8 stars.

-I fish where nessary as per conditions but am able an keep ready Baited Crappie holes over brush piles creek bends, old Timber flats holding stumps and old standing trees as well as baited poles out on Hwy 147 Bridge.
+I fish where necessary as per conditions but am able an keep ready Baited Crappie holes over brush piles creek bends, old Timber flats holding stumps and old standing trees as well as baited poles out on Hwy 147 Bridge.

-I fish the large 24 ft Party Craft pontoon boat fited with the ever dependable Yamaha 4 stroke 115 that can handel up to 8 people, but I recommended keeping it at or below 7 persons for your best experience.
+I fish the large 24 ft Party Craft pontoon boat fitted with the ever dependable Yamaha 4 stroke 115 that can handel up to 8 people, but I recommended keeping it at or below 7 persons for your best experience.

 Please call, text or email me and come and Enjoy !!